-Last week Bitmovin, in combination with our partners Irdeto, hosted a webinar to present and discuss digital rights management.
+Bitmovin, in combination with our partners Irdeto, hosted a webinar to present the common approaches to Digital Rights Management in 2018 and the changes coming to common workflows with CMAF.
 The following is a brief summary of the topics discussed and solutions that were presented.

 An Overview of DRM